 (4) A person must comply with a direction given under subregulation (3) as soon as practicable after the direction is given.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (5) A manufacturer who supplies an NLIS device to a person must, before giving the device to the person —